-The LHEES methodology requires development of strategic priorities and area for the LHEES and complementary, more granular delivery priorities and actions are needed for the delivery plan.
-This process is illustrated in the diagram below and delivery plan priorities are described further in section 8:
+The LHEES methodology requires development of strategic priorities and zones which set out how a local authority proposes to meet longer term national and local objectives and prioritise areas to meet these targets.
+This is supported by complementary, more granular delivery priorities and areas pinpointing targeted intervention and early, low-regrets measures in the near to medium term (5-year focus).
+This process is illustrated in the diagram below and delivery plan priorities are described further in section 7.